 The creation of the Greater Paris metropolis also mobilise SYSTRA on other assignments with various clients such as RATP, the state-owned public transport operator in Paris, and ADP Group (Aéroports de Paris).
 In civil engineering as in systems, SYSTRA is leading:

-- The project management for infrastructures of the Line 14 northbound extension (St Lazare to Mairie de St Ouen) and of the Line 14 southbound extension (Olympiades to Orly Airport)
+- The project management for infrastructures of the Line 14 northbound extension (St Lazare to Mairie de St Ouen)

 - The project management for infrastructures of the Line 11 eastbound extension (Mairie des Lilas to Rosny-Bois-Perrier)